Avaiga/taipy-doc/docs/release-notes/index.md

 - Taipy and all its dependencies now stop support Python 3.8.<br/>
   The minimum supported Python version is now 3.9.
+- Taipy package structure has been reorganized.
+The dependency on `taipy-config` has been removed.
+Taipy now depends on a new `taipy-common` package that includes the configuration features among the common code shared by all `taipy`, `taipy-gui`, and `taipy-core` packages.

 <h4><strong><code>taipy-gui</code></strong> 4.0.0</h4>